Dickie Roberts: Former Child Star: Production

-Fred Wolf and David Spade originally wrote a skit in the '90s for Saturday Night Live about a child star rampage, spoofing The Silence of the Lambs, for when Macaulay Culkin was hosting, but it was cut.
+Fred Wolf and David Spade originally wrote a skit in the 1990s for Saturday Night Live about a child star rampage, spoofing The Silence of the Lambs, for when Macaulay Culkin was hosting, but it was cut.
 The idea was later pitched to The WB, but they turned it down.
-It was eventually totally rewritten and turned into this movie, originally written as a dark comedy with more references to drug use by child stars.

-Sally's "Brick wall, waterfall" routine was something Jenna Boyd was doing on the set between takes.
-The filmmakers liked it and worked it into the script – twice.

-The crew built an actual treehouse in the back yard of the house used for the exterior scenes of the Finney's home.
-The real homeowners liked it so much, they requested that the producers to leave it up after filming.
+After receiving a script from Tommy "Winfidel" McNulty titled Child Star, about a child star trying to win a girlfriend without writers or a stuntman, Wolf decided to change the second and third act and change the storyline to a less realistic one where a family agrees to allow a stranger access to their children.
+Once the second and third act were written, the film, originally written as a dark comedy, was reworked as a lighter comedy.
+Sally's Brick wall, waterfall routine was something Jenna Boyd was doing on the set between takes.
+The filmmakers liked it and worked it into the script.
+The crew built an actual treehouse in the back yard of the house used for the exterior scenes of the Finneys' home.
+The real homeowners liked it so much, they requested that the producers leave it up after filming.

 Lawsuit

-Paramount Pictures was sued for trademark infringement and dilution after this film was released.
-Paramount had not requested permission from Wham-O for using the Slip 'n Slide in this movie.
-The lawsuit claimed that the movie, which portrayed unsafe use of a Slip 'n Slide, might encourage others to use it in an unsafe manner.
+Paramount Pictures was sued for trademark infringement and dilution after the film was released.
+Paramount had not requested permission from Wham-O for using the Slip 'n Slide in this film.
+The lawsuit claimed that the film, which portrayed unsafe use of a Slip 'n Slide, might encourage others to use it in an unsafe manner.
 The lawsuit was dismissed by a California court.